-The Mincor Nickel Operations (MNO) are expected to consist of Cassini and the Northern Operations (Long and Durkin North mines) at commencement, with the Miitel mine contributing in the back half of the project life.
+The Kambalda Nickel Operations (KNO) will initially comprise the Cassini Nickel Mine and the Northern Operations (Long and Durkin North mines) at commencement, with the Miitel mine contributing in the back half of the project life.
 The flagship Cassini mine (a greenfields discovery by Mincor) is forecast to contribute 56% of the total nickel-in-concentrate production over the initial life of the Project.

 Importantly, the DFS reflects a starting position only, as potential extensions to the life-of-mine have been identified at Cassini, where diamond drilling continues to return broad high-grade intercepts outside the current Mineral Resource boundary.
 At the Northern Operations, underground drilling is planned once mine development commences targeting extensions and new discoveries in this well-endowed nickel mining area.